Rescuers reach people cut off by Gulf Coast hurricane

 “They were on top of their car when they got to them,” Cutts said.

 At least one death, in Alabama, was blamed on the hurricane.
-More than 427,000 homes and businesses in Florida, Alabama and Georgia were without power as of Thursday afternoon, down from more than a half-million a day earlier.
+Nearly 400,000 homes and businesses were still without power Thursday night, mostly in Alabama and Florida.

 A section of the main bridge between Pensacola and Pensacola Beach collapsed after it was hit by a barge that broke loose during the storm.

-At a downtown marina, at least 30 sailboats, fishing boats and other vessels were found clumped together in a mass of fiberglass hulls and broken docks.
+At a downtown marina, at least 30 sailboats, fishing boats and other vessels were clumped together in a mass of fiberglass hulls and broken docks.
 Some boats rested atop sunken ones.

-The hurricane also drove two large ferry boats into a concrete seawall and left them grounded.
-The boats had been purchased with BP oil spill money.
+Also on Thursday, the National Hurricane Center said a new tropical depression formed in the southwestern Gulf of Mexico.
+Forecasters said the depression could become a tropical storm as it moves slowly over the western Gulf during the next few days.
+Meanwhile, Hurricane Teddy strengthened to a powerful Category 4 storm in the Atlantic.
+The storm currently poses no threat to land.

 An earlier version of this story was corrected to show that the top rainfall amount was about 2 1/2 feet, not 3 1/2 feet.

 Calvan reported from Tallahassee, Florida; Wang from Mobile, Alabama.
-Associated Press reporters Russ Bynum in Savannah, Georgia; Jeff Martin in Marietta, Georgia; Kim Chandler in Montgomery, Alabama; Tamara Lush in St. Petersburg, Florida; and Curt Anderson in Miami also contributed.
+Associated Press reporters Russ Bynum in Savannah, Georgia; Jeff Martin in Marietta, Georgia; Kim Chandler in Montgomery, Alabama; Tamara Lush in St. Petersburg, Florida; Curt Anderson in Miami and Janet McConnaughey in New Orleans also contributed.